dilshankarunarathne/design-patterns/README.md

 Think of a time, where we have a class named X. And we instantiate an X object in another class called Y.
 So, the Y class depends on X class.
+If we make a change in X, both X and Y might have to be changed, and re-compiled.